paulmelis/sahara-julia/README.md

 One of the interesting aspects here is that you need to start Julia with `-t <n>` to specify the number of available OS threads within Julia, instead of that number being derived from (say) the available number of CPU cores.
 And by default `n` is 1, so multi-threading is disabled unless requested.

-Using the task-based framework here is the code that kicks off the parallel rendering of each image part (bucket).
-It also stores the incoming results into the final image and gathers statistics on total number of rays traced:
+Using the task-based framework, below is the code that kicks off the parallel rendering of each image part (called a bucket).
+The pixels in each bucket are rendered as a separate task, which also stores the incoming results into the final image and adds its statistics on total number of rays traced.
+Each task gets `@spawn`ed and the Julia runtime takes care of the rest, we only have to `wait()` for all tasks to finish.

 ```
     tasks = Task[]